The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: A Brief Overview of Petri Nets

 An important point to note is that there may be multiple possible PN representations for a given ODE model because there are choices in how to implement the PN model.
-The most common mapping method follows a method of mapping ODEs to Stochastic Petri nets (SPNs) as laid out by Baez and Biamonte \cite{baez2012quantum}.
-An alternative method is to map the ODE to a Variable Arc Weight Petri net (VAPN) \cite{reckell_numerical_2024}.
-Variable arc weights Petri nets can have arc weights that depend on parameters, the number of tokens in places at specific times, and time.
-This method is deterministic and invertible, allowing for potentially lower computation in parameter fitting and simulations, but it is novel and not yet widely used.
+The most common mapping method involves mapping ODEs to Stochastic Petri Nets (SPNs), as outlined by Baez and Biamonte \cite{baez2012quantum}.
+An alternative method is to map the ODE to a Variable Arc Weight Petri Net (VAPN) \cite{reckell_numerical_2024}.
+Variable arc weight Petri Nets can have arc weights that depend on parameters, the number of tokens in places at specific times, and time.
+VAPNs allow for arc weights to be defined as functions that change over time, which can be linear or nonlinear.
+This method is deterministic and invertible, allowing for potentially lower computational requirements in parameter fitting and simulations, but it is novel and not yet widely used.

+The inclusion of VAPNs is a key feature of our framework's generality.
+While SPNs excel at modeling mass-action kinetics, VAPNs can represent complex, nonlinear transmission functions (such as frequency-dependent or behavior-driven rates) as single, functional arc weights.
+This allows for more elegant and compact models.
+Specifically, VAPNs can directly model mechanisms that are not based on mass-action principles, a limitation of traditional SPNs.
+As we will demonstrate, our method of identifying the arcs that contribute to the $\mathcal{F}$ and $\mathcal{V}$ matrices works intrinsically on these functional weights, a task not explicitly addressed by methods tailored to the constant-rate transitions of traditional SPNs.

-\section{Next-Generation Matrix For Petri Nets}
+\section{{Next-Generation Matrix for Petri Nets}}

-We first review the next-generation method for ODEs before showing how we can apply it to PNs.
+We first review the next-generation method for ODEs before demonstrating how it can be applied to PNs.